gemc/home/index.markdown

 > [!NOTE]
 > Running simulations does not require previous knowledge of C++ or Geant4.
-> A basic Python knowledge would help organizing complex setups.
+> Basic Python knowledge helps organize complex setups.
-> Users can also **define their own hardware emulation routines** - in this case a basic C++ knowledge would help
+> Users can also **define their own hardware emulation routines** - in this case basic C++ knowledge helps
 > for complex digitizations.

 <br/><br/>